CodySimmons/top_etchasketch/README.md

 );
 This bit is calling the fuction without the () passes the function's script through, allowing the script to run, using the 'this' in the function to apply to the gridCell.

+A better understanding of 'this' and => in general

+Feel more comfortable selecting and manipulating elements from the document, including how to use gridtemplate column and rows.